Ports of Call

 There are more than 25 restaurants in this little resort, offering a variety of cuisines and ranging from expensive to budget.

-There isn't much nightlife to speak of in Samoens, but there is at least one nightclub for those who want to dance, and Covey's Irish Pub is popular with expats.
+There isn't much nightlife to speak of in Samoens, but Covey's Irish Pub is popular with expats.

-There are fewer high-tech amenities in Samoens, but many fun activities visitors won't find in other resorts, like horse and carriage rides, farm tours at the Ecomuseum Farm le Clos Parchet, and the nearby national park, Cirque du Fer-a-Cheval, which offers activities like whitewater rafting, kayaking, hiking and mountain climbing.
-The town also hosts a weekly market, and there is a public pool and waterslide which contributes to Samoëns' popularity as a summer destination.
+There are fewer high-tech amenities in Samoens, but many fun activities visitors won't find in other resorts, such as horse and carriage rides, farm tours at the Ecomuseum Farm le Clos Parchet, and the nearby national park, Cirque du Fer-a-Cheval, which offers activities such as whitewater rafting, kayaking, hiking and mountain climbing.
+The town also hosts a weekly market, and there is a public pool and waterslide that contributes to Samoëns' popularity as a summer destination.

-As a smaller resort there are fewer skiing amenities and you cannot ski directly back to the village.
+As a smaller resort there are fewer skiing amenities and visitors cannot ski directly back to the village.